huBioinfo/CytoCommunity_Tutorials/source/code/1/step1.rst

 **Hyperparameters**

-max_node: The max number of nodes in each image.
+max_node: The largest number of nodes in each KNN gragh, higher than the largest number of cells in each image in the studied dataset